FRCR Part 1 Pass Rates (2024-2025): Trends, First-Attempt vs Repeat Performance

 Key Takeaway

 FRCR Part 1 pass rates show that the exam is challenging but stable, with outcomes influenced more by preparation strategy than by exam sitting.
+To put a strong strategy in place for the physics module, follow the FRCR Part 1 physics study guide.

 For decision-making based on pass rates, see the dedicated decision guide.